chukwume/pdsnd_github/README.md

 ### Date created
 This project was created on April 20th, 2020 by Chukwume Ijeh

 ### Project Title
-Replace the Project Title
+Explore **US Bikeshare Data**

 ### Description
 Describe what your project is about and what it does